StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/delete_records_by_ids/copy.md

 - appId
 - `number`
-- The id that contains the records to delete.
+- The id of the app that contains the records to delete.

 ---